luizassimoes/bachelor-thesis/README.md

-# Validation of Remote-Control Use Cases for Construction and Mining Robots via 5G
+# Validation of remote-control use cases for construction and mining robots via 5G

 ### Bachelor Thesis